by Tim Gilmore, 8/28/2016

 I think about the first black girl I kissed more than half my lifetime ago.

-We note the decades-old sign for Nathan Bedford Forrest High School, named for the Confederate general and first grand “Grand Wizard” of the Ku Klux Klan.
+We note the decades-old sign for Nathan Bedford Forrest High School, named for the Confederate general and early leader of the Ku Klux Klan.
 Once there were schools named for Forrest all over the South.
 Jacksonville’s Forrest was one of the last when it finally changed its name in 2014.

 I think about my relatives from central Georgia, born in the 1920s, who joked about decapitating black people, how my father’s Uncle Phil, the police officer he so admired, knocked black boys onto the street with his night stick if he caught them walking on the sidewalk.